Longhinus/ModulusTable/README.md

 4. Choose a number 'n', it must be positive, can be a decimal.
 This number is the multiplication table you want to represent.
 I chose 2, 'n=2'.

 5. This will be the last part, now join the dots.
 Join the 1st dot to the 1*n=2nd dot.
 Join the 2nd dot to the 2*n=4th dot.
 And so on...
-The 11th dot will be linked wit the 1st one because it's one of the modulo's properties.
+The 11th dot will be linked wit the 1st one because it's one of the modulus's properties.

 ![Circle](./examples/joinedCircle.png)